A Quick Casserole When You Crave Lasagna

 Finish the sauce:

 Add the garlic, crushed fennel seeds, and red pepper flakes to the mushrooms and cook a minute more.

 Add the crushed tomatoes and the dried or fresh basil.
 Increase the heat to bring to a simmer, then lower the heat to maintain a low simmer for 5 minutes.

 Add the chopped chard and cook for 5 more minutes until the chard begins to wilt.

 Stir in the grated Parmesan cheese.
 Add 1/2 teaspoon of salt (more or less to taste).

-4 Combine tortellini and sauce in casserole dish, top with Mozzarella: Pre-heat oven to 400°F. Stir the cooked tortellini into the sauce and remove from heat.
+Stir the cooked tortellini into the sauce and remove from heat.
 Spread the tortellini mixture into a 9x13 casserole dish in an even layer.
-Arrange a layer of sliced Mozzarella cheese over the top of the tortellinis.
+Arrange a layer of sliced Mozzarella cheese over the top of the tortellini.

 Bake at 400°F for 20 minutes.
 Remove foil and broil for 4 to 5 minutes more until top is lightly browned and bubbly.

 |Total Sugars 9g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|